An ephemeral figure appears in the titles this week, surrounded by images of sensuality and Henry.

 Henry then runs the flaw Brandon was talking about past Cromwell and doesn’t get the enthusiastic response he was looking for.
 He tells Cromwell “there must still be grounds…

 Henry then takes a moment and decides to reassure Cromwell.

 Actually Historically Henry did do something to reassure Cromwell in April 1540, he made him Earl of Essex.
 Lets review.

-The old Earl of Essex (who walked Anne of Cleves down the aisle) had died and his son died in an accident shortly afterwards.
-Henry gave the title to Cromwell, who was fiercely proud of it, but it would be in the vein of the gifts he gave to the Boleyns near the end.
+The old Earl of Essex, who walked Anne of Cleves down the aisle, had died shortly afterwards.
+He had no sons, and Henry gave the title to Cromwell, who was fiercely proud of it, but it would be in the vein of the gifts he gave to the Boleyns near the end.
 Cromwell needs to hear the ticking, either he ends the King’s marriage to Anne or he falls, and the tale is as much in Henry’s look at the end as in the reassuring words he uses.